Under Testing – Official Launch Coming Soon

 Share Basic Details

-Provide essential information—cargo type, transit routes, and contact number—to initiate the journey.
+Provide essential information—farm type, asset category, and contact number—to initiate the journey.

 2